reedbryan/twenty-questions/README.md

 Question: "_________?"
 ```
-I tested this prompt with random words and questions, searching for flaws and checking certain senarios (See [Convo](https://chatgpt.com/share/67ddb6b8-178c-800b-84ee-e2238b7d03b8)).
+I tested this prompt with random words and questions, searching for flaws and checking certain senarios (See [V1 convo](https://chatgpt.com/share/67ddb6b8-178c-800b-84ee-e2238b7d03b8)).

 #### **Version 2**
-Have the AI go through a checklist with the correct responses to certain types of input.
+After analyzing the responses from V1 I changed the prompt, having the AI go through a checklist with the desired responses to different types of user input.
 ```md
 Answer the question listed below like you are being asked questions in a game of twenty questions where your word is "_____".
 Beforer answering, go through the following checks one at a time and in order 1 to 2:
 1. If the question does not have a reasonable yes or no answer or does not relate to the game.
 Respond with: "You question must have a yes or no answer, please ask another".